OffchainLabs/arbitrum-tutorials/packages/redeem-failed-retryable/README.md

-# Redeem Frailed Retryable Ticket Tutorial
+# Redeem Failed Retryable Ticket Tutorial

 Retryable tickets are the Arbitrum protocol’s canonical method for passing generalized messages from Ethereum to Arbitrum.
 A retryable ticket is an L2 message encoded and delivered by L1; if gas is provided, it will be executed immediately.
 If no gas is provided or the execution reverts, it will be placed in the L2 retry buffer, where any user can re-execute for some fixed period (roughly one week).
 `redeem-failed-retryable` shows you how to redeem (re-execute) a ticket that is stting in the L2 retry buffer.